clchinkc/zombie/zombie_simulation/population_note.md

 To be honest, microservices architecture was not revolutionary when it appeared on the scene.
 It was more an evolution of architectural best practices that started in the 1970s with structured development, then object-oriented development, component-based development, use of services, and microservices.
 Each approach influences the following methods; hopefully, we improve things along the way.

-One of the things we were doing was cutting the cost and the size and the risk of change, and that sped everything up.
-Like I just said, I can push stuff to production, test in production completely safely.
-I can go faster.
-Chaos engineering, I'm being sure that this is going to work.
-I can go faster because of chaos engineering.
 This is the definition I had then of microservices, loosely coupled, service-oriented architecture with bounded context.
 If it isn't loosely coupled, then you can't independently deploy.
 If you don't have bounded context, then you have to know too much about what's around you.

 If you're finding that you're overcoupled, it's because you didn't create those bounded contexts.
 We used inverted Conway's Law.
 We set up the architecture we wanted by creating groups that were that shape.
 We typically try to have a microservice do one thing, one verb, so that you could say, this service does 100-watts hits per second, or 1000-watts hits per second.
 It wasn't doing a bunch of different things.
 That makes it much easier to do capacity planning and testing.
 It's like, I've got a new version of the thing does more watts hits per second than the old one.
 That's it, much easier to test.

 Indicate in the plan: duty of different parts and the information communication between parts

-What api can i use in a zombie apocalypse simulation?

 Unit test, integration test

-Clear the population before showing in observers

-Option to show the process together with simulating

 API kind of way for observers

-Check whether i encapsulated move prediction inside a function that can be inserted on the fly

 Query system where movement of each agent is recorded and can be deal with all at the same time at each round

-The pygame observer need to take action every round as opposed to matplotlib observer

 group all agents that are linked, if all human or all zombie -> move as a group, otherwise -> fight
+"""

+"""
+What api can i use for a zombie apocalypse simulation?

+Here's a summary of the APIs and tools found across different categories for your zombie apocalypse simulation:

+Simulation and Modeling APIs: AnyLogic Cloud API, JSimpleSim, and Simmetrix Simulation Modeling Suite offer comprehensive features for creating detailed simulation models, including multi-agent simulations and geometry-based modeling.

+Artificial Intelligence APIs: AnyLogic provides an AI-enhanced general-purpose simulation platform.
+IBM Research offers AI-enriched simulation tools for complex scenarios.
+Ansys AI augments simulation capabilities across various industries with rapid prediction and AI add-ons.

+GIS APIs: Google Maps, OpenStreetMap, GRASS GIS, Cesium, Esri’s ArcGIS Maps SDK, and SAGA GIS offer advanced geospatial data processing, 3D visualization, and easy integration into game engines for realistic environmental modeling.

+Population Dynamics and Epidemiology Tools: BMC Medical Education provides resources for understanding epidemiological dynamics, crucial for simulating disease spread in populations, with a focus on mathematical and agent-based models.
 """

 """